savonet/book/workflow.md

 ```

 The function `on_file` is called each time an archive file is created.
 Here, we
-call a command to simply copy this file to the `/tmp` directory, but a more
+call a command to simply copy this file to the `/radio/backup` directory, but a
-realistic application would for instance upload it on a ftp server or so.
+more realistic application would for instance upload it on an ftp server or so.

-Some other useful optional argument of the `output.file` operator are
+Some other useful optional arguments of the `output.file` operator are

 - `append`: when set to `true`, the file will not be overwritten if it exists,
   but new data will be added at the end instead,